Tree & Shrub Disease

 The fellow there was very nice, but had no idea what the problem was.

-I then went one step up and sent a sample in to the UNH plant diagnostic lab.
+I then went one step up and sent a sample in to the University of New Hampshire (UNH) plant diagnostic lab.

 They too were unable to identify it, but guessed it was some kind of root fungus.